 Council Tax liability after vacation

 Tenants should also be aware of the recent Leeds v Broadley case.
 This case clarified points on what happens with Council Tax liability when vacating a property.
+Council Tax liability does not always cease simply because a person has vacated a property.

 Assistance from LGFA92